-Getting the Most Out of Your Paid and Organic Search Data
+Getting the Most Out of Your Paid and Organic Search Data reports

 In the paid search universe, data is king.
 To make the most of your strategy, it’s important to understand which reports and data can best be used to inform keyword development, as well as spend and bid strategies.
 A frequent question that is posed to search marketers is, “How can I better understand the relationship between paid and organic search data?”
-Access to granular search data and translating what it means, allows you to perform testing that helps to understand the impact that one search channel has on the other.
+Access to granular search data and translating what it means, allows you to perform testing that helps us to understand the impact one search channel has on the other.

 If you are running paid search through AdWords, you are likely familiar with their reporting.
 This AdWords report is a great way to look at query-level data.
 The data is segmented to show performance for three scenarios: when both a paid ad and an organic listing are present, when only an ad is present, and when only organic is present.
 This allows advertisers to address several questions, such as: Which keywords are performing better in paid search than organic, and vice versa?
 Is CTR on branded keywords higher on paid or organic listings?
 A great use-case for this report is to take a few test keywords, pause paid search, and monitor the impact on organic search performance for those same keywords.

-A few considerations when using this report:
+A few considerations when using this reporting tool:

 - To access the Paid and Organic reporting, the AdWords account must be linked to the Search Console for that website.